The Connect · Fri June 19, 2026 · Revised June 25, 2026

 The Technologist

-The protocol layer doesn't comply with state tax assessments.
+The protocol layer doesn’t comply with state tax assessments.
 The protocol layer never did.
 A Bitcoin transaction does not stop at the Illinois border and pay a toll.
 A Bitcoin transaction does not check the destination address against a state revenue database.
-A Bitcoin transaction does not honor a procedural-amendment vote in Springfield.
 The protocol publishes a transaction to the network, miners include it in a block, and the bearer asset moves.

 What Illinois is taxing is not the transaction.
 It is the broker’s reporting obligation around the transaction.
 Brokers can be coerced because brokers have addresses and bank accounts the state can reach.
 The protocol cannot be coerced because the protocol does not have an address the state can reach.
 So the tax falls on the off-ramp, not on the rail.

 The Lightning Network does not pay Illinois 0.2 percent.
 The hardware wallet does not pay Illinois 0.2 percent.
 The peer-to-peer transaction does not pay Illinois 0.2 percent.
 The brokerage interface pays Illinois 0.2 percent — until the brokerage interface, or its customers, route around Illinois.
-The technologists who built the substrate did not build a substrate that compliantly bends to state revenue agencies.
-The technologists built a substrate that does not have to.
+The technologists who built the network did not build a network that compliantly bends to state revenue agencies.
+The technologists built a network that does not have to.

 The architecture wins.
 Always did.